Slog AM: ‘Heat Kink’ Worries on SoundTransit, Seattle’s Proudest Bank Robber, Protests at South Lake Union’s Palantir Office

 Save the Orcas: It’s time to get our container ships some mufflers.
 The waters are too damn loud for our local orcas, and it’s making it hard for them to hunt.
 Container ships have voluntarily slowed down to 14.5 knots, but experts say they need to get down to 11 to stop messing up orcas’ echolocation.
 We don’t need any more orca calf heartbreak in these parts.
 Slow down.

 A Good Week for Music: If you’re trying to plan your week, this is your week to show hop.
 Ghanaian highlife luminary Gyedu-Blay Ambolley will be at Tractor Tavern tomorrow.
-Or if you’re looking for a little 2000s nostalgia, Macy Gray’s 25th anniversary tour is coming through the Croc.
+Or if you’re looking for a little 2000s nostalgia, Macy Gray’s On How Life Is 25th anniversary tour is coming through the Croc.
 Montreal’s TEKE::TEKE will be at Madame Lou’s on Wednesday.

 Not sure if you wanna leave the house this Wednesday?
 Here’s the full TEKE::TEKE set at KEXP to help convince you.